cameronfabbri/Wasserstein-GAN-Tensorflow/README.md

 `python main.py config/celeba_config.py`

-To see a fancy picture such as the one on this page, simply run `python createPhotos.py celeba`
+To see a fancy picture such as the one on this page, simply run

-or whatever dataset you trained on.
+`python createPhotos.py ../checkpoints/celeba/`

+or wherever your model is saved.